keras-team/autokeras/mkdocs/docs/search.md

 ##BayesianSearcher
-Base class of all searcher class.
+Base class of all searcher classes.
-This class is the base class of all searcher class, every searcher class can override its search function to implements its strategy.
+This class is the base class of all searcher classes, every searcher class can override its search function to implements its strategy.

-##### Attributes
+#####Attributes
 * **n_classes**: Number of classes in the traget classification task.

 * **input_shape**: Arbitrary, although all dimensions in the input shaped must be fixed.
-    Use the keyword argument input_shape (tuple of integers, does not include the batch axis) when using this layer as the first layer in a model.
+    Use the keyword argument `input_shape` (tuple of integers, does not include the batch axis) when using this layer as the first layer in a model.

 * **verbose**: Verbosity mode.